Jon D. Ponder

 Volunteer Director Of Information Technology

-Marisa Rugari was born and raised in Los Angeles, California.
+Marisa was born and raised in Los Angeles, California.
 After working as the technical support supervisor for a major international Fortune 500 company for 3 years, she moved to Las Vegas, Nevada to attend CCSN and UNLV to further her education.
 While working first as a corporate Technical Support Lead, then an IT Security Engineer for two of the biggest casino owner/operators based in Las Vegas, she earned her Associates of Applied Science in Business Managed Information Systems at the Community College of Southern Nevada and her Bachelor of Science in Business Administration at the University of Nevada, Las Vegas.
-Marisa has over 12 years of IT experience with 7 of those years at management level.
-Today, along side volunteering as the Director of Information Technology at Hope For Prisoners, she is the Director of Technology for a privately owned international Las Vegas based manufacturing/distribution company.
+Marisa has over 15 years of IT experience with 8 of those years at management level.
+Today, along side volunteering as the Director of Information Technology at Hope, she is the VP of Technology for a privately owned, international Las Vegas based manufacturing/distribution company.

 Marisa has a dedication and passion for Hope For Prisoners, the vision, and the change they make in peoples lives.